code-monet/sim-gamer-kit/docs/index.md

 ### Joystick as Handbrake

-[Gremlin plugin](./joystick_gremlin_plugins/handbrake.md) to use an analog axis (typically a flight throttle) as a handbrake (in games that only support toggle handbrakes).
+[Gremlin plugin](./joystick_gremlin_plugins/handbrake.md) to use an analog axis (typically a flight throttle) as a handbrake.

 ## Game-Controller Compatibility Guides

-A [directory of guides](./game_guides/index.md) for fixing input and force feedback compatibility issues using tools in this kit.
+A [collection of guides](./game_guides/index.md) for fixing input and force feedback compatibility issues using tools in this kit.

 ## Hardware Compatibility Guides

-A [directory of guides](./hardware_guides/index.md) describing common compatibility issues with DirectInput devices (crowd-sourced).
+A [collection of guides](./hardware_guides/index.md) describing common compatibility issues with DirectInput devices.